 I obtained my MSc degree in cell biology at UPMC.
 It is during my MSc internship in lab of Francois Rouyer that I was awestruck by the knowledge-gaining powers of genetic models.
 During this training that I have got the first taste of organismal complexity and the supremacy of biological clocks assuring organismal homeostasis.
 In 2016, I have joined the team of Ganna to develop a PhD project under her mentorship in which I aim to unravel the complexity of class 3 pI3K signalling in metabolic control in liver.

 I obtained my BA from Bates College (Lewiston, Maine 2016).
-I was trained in the field of vision research at Emory University, throughout the summers of university and two years after graduating university.
+I was trained in the field of vision research at Emory University.
 My previous research more specifically focused on retinal neurodegenerative disease models and how neuroprotective compounds can be used to prevent functional and morphological damage to the retina.
 I moved to Paris in September of 2018 to continue my studies in the form of a masters degree at University of Paris Descartes, specializing in molecular biology.
-I am very excited to work with Ganna and her team to learn more about how class 3 PI3K controls the metabolic demands of the cell.
+In 2019, I have been awarded the MSc degree for my thesis work conducted in Ganna’s team and this allowed me to win the PhD fellowship to continue with my postgraduate studies.
+I am embarking on the PhD project that aims to discover novel metabolic functions of class 3 PI3K signalling.

 Alexis Gadault, Assistant Engineer